Through data to goals: Business Intelligence Guide

 As a result, you’ll get something like this report:

-Each case study on our blog concerns end-to-end analytics in some fashion.
+Each case study on our blog concerns business intelligence in some fashion.
 Here’s a selection of the most interesting success stories of OWOX BI customers:

 - Discover how MatahariMall combined all their data in a single automated report to save time and properly reallocate their marketing budget.